masefa11/swe3313Project/Technology-Description.md

 ## Storage System
 ### • SQL
 We are implementing SQL as our database storage system.
 This is a no-brainer as SQL is the universal known language for database systems and our team is familiar with SQL.

+## Planning
+### • YouTrack
+We were assigned to use YouTrack to create Gantt charts and Project plans to pace our team throughout this entire process.

+### • GitHub
+a popular platform for version control and collaboration offers numerous advantages for individuals and teams working on software development projects.
+We will be using it to create our outline which includes: Team members' resumes, Project plan, assignments, and Technology Description.